timon-d/digital-ordering/README.md

 The following librariees have to exist in the site.
 - Form libraries
    - "Auftragsformular"
    - "Auftragsformular-Archiv"
 - Document libraries:
    - "Auftragszettel"
    - "Begründung"
    - "Temp"
    - "Auftragszettel-Archiv"

 There are two SharePoint Designer workflows.
 You can check the activity diagram to know what each workflow is doing.
+They just use the standard actions that SharePoint offers OOTB.
 - "Daten übergeben" (attached to library "Auftragszettel")
 - "Unterschriftenlauf" (attached to library "Auftragszettel")